Elijah Williams (defensive lineman)

 Elijah Williams (born September 9, 2002) is an American professional football defensive end for the Minnesota Vikings of the National Football League (NFL).
 He played college football for the Morgan State Bears.

-Early life and high school
+Early life

 Williams attended high school at Lincoln located in Jersey City, New Jersey.
 Coming out of high school, he committed to play college football for the Morgan State Bears.

 College career

 During his four-year career at Morgan State from 2021 through 2024, he played in 42 games, totaling 216 tackles with 52 being for a loss, 31 sacks, three pass deflections, three forced fumbles, and a fumble recovery, where during his career he earned MEAC Defensive Player of the Year and FCS all-American honors.

 Professional career

 After not being selected in the 2025 NFL draft, Williams signed with the Minnesota Vikings as an undrafted free agent.
-In his NFL debut in week one of the 2025 preseason, Williams notched a tackle and half for a loss, four pressures, and a quarterback hit.
-He made the initial 53-man roster on August 26, 2025.
-He was one of the seven undrafted free agents that made the Vikings roster.
+In Week 1 of the 2025 preseason, Williams notched a tackle and half for a loss, four pressures, and a quarterback hit.
+He made the initial 53-man roster on August 26, 2025 as one of the seven undrafted free agents that made the Vikings roster.
+Williams made seven appearances for Minnesota during his rookie campaign, recording nine combined tackles.
+On December 29, Williams was placed on season-ending injured reserve due to an ankle injury suffered in Week 17 against the Detroit Lions.